ZeroLiam/PAP/README.md

 ## Future Plans
 Like I said, I want to keep maintaining this wiki regardless that my homework deadline is up.
 I'm learning everyday so there are a couple of ideas I want to implement:
 * The new Android Oreo has a **multi-display support**, and **I NEED TO TRY THIS APP THERE!!**
-* An improved matching/synchronized image by modifying the meta tag with the viewport option and initial-scale.
-For example, `<meta name="viewport" content="width=device-width, initial-scale=1">`
+* ~~An improved matching/synchronized image by modifying the meta tag with the viewport option and initial-scale.
+For example, `<meta name="viewport" content="width=device-width, initial-scale=1">`~~ Tested.
+Works better with the scale predefined.
+To improve it, SCSS will be implemented soon **(updated 04/Sept/2017)**.
 * Develop the version with Google's [Polymer](https://www.polymer-project.org/).
 This is a JavaScript library with optimized custom web components, so it can be worth a try to cut a part of the canvas and send it to clients. ~~I really want to try that you guys!!~~

 ## Contact